 For the above example, it can be useful to access the variable definition and associated coordinate definitions as provided by the CMOR table.
 For example:

 '''

 def fix_metadata(self, cubes):

+cube = self.get_cube_from_list(cubes)

 cube.units = self.vardef.units

 '''

 To learn more about what is available in these definitions, see: esmvalcore.cmor.table.VariableInfo and esmvalcore.cmor.table.CoordinateInfo.